rdacomp/CollapseOS/kernel/README.md

 These parts are made to be glued together in a single `glue.asm` file you write yourself.

-As of now, the z80 assembler code is written to be assembled with [scas][scas], but this is going to change in the future as a new hosted assembler is written.
+This code is designed to be assembled by Collapse OS' own [zasm][zasm].

 ## Defines